rizinorg/book/src/analysis/emulation.md

 calculating something.

 After we successfully set up the ESIL VM we can interact with it like with a usual debugging mode.
-Commands interface for ESIL VM is almost identical to the debugging one:
+The commands interface for ESIL VM is almost identical to the debugging one:

 - `aes` to step (or `s` key in visual mode)
 - `aesi` to step over the function calls